techjay-c/tp/docs/UserGuide.md

 ## About ToothTracker

-ToothTracker is a **Dental Clinic Administrative Management System** designed for dental clinic administration assistants.
+ToothTracker is a **Dental Clinic Administrative Management System** designed for **dental clinic administration assistants**.
 From adding new patient and dentist profiles to seamlessly creating appointment schedules, ToothTracker is engineered to simplify every aspect of your dental clinic administrative responsibilities.

 **Why ToothTracker?
 Because Your Time Matters.** <br>
 In your bustling dental clinic, time is the rarest commodity.
-That's why we designed ToothTracker to be swift like your service, allowing you to manage patient and dentist records effortlessly, schedule appointments without overlaps, and ensure your clinic operates like a well-oiled machine — all through a versatile Command Line Interface (CLI) that responds to your speedy typing, along with a Graphical User Interface (GUI) that includes a user-friendly calendar.
+That's why we designed ToothTracker to be swift like your service, allowing you to manage patient and dentist records efficiently, schedule appointments without overlaps, and ensure your clinic operates like a well-oiled machine — all through a versatile Command Line Interface (CLI) that responds to your speedy typing, along with a Graphical User Interface (GUI) that includes a user-friendly calendar.

 **ToothTracker's Core Features Designed with You in Mind**

-- **Digital Record Keeping:** Say goodbye to cumbersome physical files — store and manage patients, dentists and schedules digitally.
+- **Digital Record Keeping:** Say goodbye to cumbersome physical files — store and manage patients, dentists and appointments digitally.
 - **Effortless Retrieval:** Use intuitive `search` and `filter` commands to access and retrieve patient and dentist records.
-- **Tagging System:** Add tags to every patient and dentist to highlight additional information about them.
+- **Tagging System:** Add tags to every patient and dentist to highlight key information about them.
 - **Smart Scheduling:** Eliminate double-bookings and optimize your clinic's operations with appointment management.
 - **Custom Treatments:** Tailor ToothTracker to reflect the unique treatments your clinic provides.
-- **Visual View:** Get a clear overview of your day-to-day operations with our integrated calendar view.
+- **Visual Calendar:** Get a clear overview of your day-to-day operations with our comprehensive calendar view.

-If you are new here, head over to [How to use ToothTracker's User Guide](#how-to-use-toothtrackers-user-guide) to start tracking your dental clinic records!
+Head over to [How to use ToothTracker's User Guide](#how-to-use-toothtrackers-user-guide) to start tracking your dental clinic records!

 {% include page-break.html %}